|Model Maker George Burke|

 Thank you, builder, George Burke and Capt.
 Davis.

 San Juan County connection: Capt.
 Francis Tuttle who retired to his farm on Orcas Island, a friend of Robert Moran, was in command of the BEAR on the famous mission to rescue eight whaling vessels caught in the ice near Pt.
 Barrow.

 (The late Jane Barfoot Hodde, of Olga, was the person to educate this writer about the Orcas link to that maritime event.)

 The BEAR had just arrived home to Seattle from a six-month cruise in the north but outfitted immediately with supplies and all volunteer officers and crew.
 Ten months later they came home with the crews of the wrecked whalers.

 That report of the 27 Nov.
 1897-13 Sept.
 1898 expedition has been published by the US Gov't Printing Office, entitled: The Cruise of the US Revenue Cutter BEAR and the Overland Expedition viewed here.

 This year of 2015 celebrates the 100th anniversary of the "Act to Create the United States Coast Guard."

 To read more about that and view the work of the Coast Guard Museum at Pier 36, Seattle, here is their site.

-For more than forty-two years the Bear patrolled the waters of the Bering Sea and Arctic Ocean.
+For more than forty-two years the Bear patrolled the waters of the Bering Sea and the Arctic Ocean.
 In addition to routine work, the Bear became celebrated for many dramatic rescues of whalers trapped in Arctic ice.
 When gold was discovered in Alaska her role became one of law enforcement.
-The story of the Bear is that of an historic era of seamanship, and is also a unique insight into the explorations of then unknown regions of our world.
+The story of the Bear is that of a historic era of seamanship and is also a unique insight into the explorations of then unknown regions of our world.